 Stamps to the front ring of the action detail ‘MADE IN AUSTRIA.
 Patent Mannlicher Schoenauer’ with the original calibre shown as 9.3×62.
 Pre-drilled and tapped to take the bridge mount showing.
 Ready to take a scope of your choice.
 Windage adjustable rings are available to fit the studs as this is a Hilver base from Australia.

 I will certainly have suitable inch option/s available.
 They can also be machine out to take a 26mm tube if required.
 A pity the action has been drilled as it has.
 (Someone too lazy, idle or cheap to sort out a proper set).

-That said 30-06 is becoming ever more popular here in the UK.
 It is a very useful calibre, especially for people ‘new to the game’.
 Anyone who want a truly classic full stocked Stutzen rifle not be too concerned about the mounting holes.
 THIS WILL be one of a very limited number to choose from.

 The other point to mention is that in reality the stock will easily reduce to a standard ¾ length version.
 Cutting then re shaping the forend to whatever length appeals, with or without the original Rosewood tip re-fitted.

 In 30.06 calibre this should / could also prove to be irresistible to someone across that BIG puddle?
 Usually referred to as the Atlantic!

 Standard format 23 ½” (60cm) barrel.
 The full length or Stutzen stock has a very straight grained 14”(355mm) pull.
 That includes the ¾”recoil pad.
 This is also, somewhat unusually, fitted with a single, two stage trigger.
 Usually they are double set trigger.
 Very likely adjustable when out of the stock.
 It is already set up perfectly well with a very clean release.